SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/cisco_duo_security.md

 ### Create the intake in Sekoia.io

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Duo Security`.
+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Cisco Duo Security`.
 Copy the intake key.

 ### Pull events